dendibakh/dendibakh.github.io/_posts/2021-12-17-Twitter-Spaces-Highlights-2021.md

 ------

 In this short blog post, I decided to capture the most important highlights (for me) from all the Twitter Spaces conversations that I had during the year 2021.
-Some of those are not exact quotes, but rather my interpretation of their thoughts (I hope they call me out if skrewed up).
+Some of those are not exact quotes, but rather my interpretation of their thoughts (I hope they call me out if I skrewed it up).
 Everything in this post is in chronological order as episodes were coming out.
 Recordings of all the episodes are available on my [youtube](https://www.youtube.com/playlist?list=PLRWO2AL1QAV4WK6O6cxyjWVJvbUVVLrQk) channel (sorry about the mediocre audio quality).

 **Daniel Lemire:**
 - *"Benchmarking should become as common as unit tests."*